rmosolgo/batmanjs.github.io/_guides/03_views/02_bindings.md

 When `posts#show` is rendered with a post, the HTML will be bound to that post.

+See the [`Batman.View Bindings` API documentation](/docs/api/batman.view_bindings.html) for a full list of available bindings and information about defining custom bindings.

+## Binding Synchronization

 Bindings are automatically updated by batman.js.
-They observe their DOM node _and_ their JavaScript objects for changes, maintaining synchronization between the two.
+They observe their DOM node _and_ their `Batman.Object`s for changes, maintaining synchronization between the two.
 For example, in a `data-foreach` binding, the DOM will be automatically updated when an item is added to the collection:

 ```html
 <ul>